Third Month Pregnancy: Baby Development, Ultrasound And Exercises To Do

 In This Article

 If you are three months pregnant, it is the completion of your first trimester.
-However, there is still a long way to go in your pregnancy journey.
-In order to make that journey as easy and smooth as possible, you should start prenatal check-ups in the third month and keep up with all of your prenatal care.
+Your body and your baby’s growth will undergo significant changes this month.
+However, your pregnancy journey has a long way to go.
+You should start prenatal check-ups in the third month and keep up with your prenatal care.

 This post discusses the precautions you should take, the physical changes you should expect, and your baby’s growth throughout the third month of pregnancy.